 Master keys are used to generate individual keys used for each disk drive and encryption activity.
 Master keys are rotated every year and the entire rotation process is automated.

-Coveo Hosted Services support Single Sign-On (SSO) with multiple identity providers using the OAuth 2.0 standard (Google, Microsoft Office 365, and Salesforce), and identity providers supporting the SAML 2.0 standard (see Log in to Coveo Cloud and Coveo Cloud SAML SSO).
+Coveo Hosted Services support Single Sign-On (SSO) with multiple identity providers using the OAuth 2.0 standard (Google, Microsoft, and Salesforce), and identity providers supporting the SAML 2.0 standard (see Log in to Coveo and Coveo SAML SSO).
 Architecture design, passwords, password rules, and user provisioning are completely managed by the customers, and therefore Coveo doesn’t store or manage passwords.

-Some connectors may require you to upload source credentials to Coveo Cloud.
-Solution credentials are hashed and salted following industry standards.
+Some connectors may require you to upload source credentials to Coveo.
 Source credentials, keys, API Keys, and certificates are encrypted at the file level or stored in a vault.
-See Source Credentials Leading Practices.
+See Source credentials leading practices.

 Coveo provisions access following the principle of least privilege, based on job function.
 Access rights are audited and reviewed on a quarterly basis.
 Multi-Factor Authentication (MFA) is required for the console that manages server provisioning, network administration, etc. MFA is also required for the VPN network access to the back-end environment.

-The physical infrastructure is hosted and managed by Coveo’s hosting partner.
+The physical infrastructure is hosted and managed by Coveo’s hosting partner, Amazon Web Services (AWS).
+AWS ensures third-party validation for leading compliance requirements such as SOC 2, ISO 27001, C5, CSA STAR, and HIPAA.
 Data centers are housed in nondescript, critical facilities capable of withstanding adverse weather and other reasonably predictable natural conditions.
 Physical access is strictly controlled both at the building perimeter and at building ingress points by professional security staff utilizing video surveillance, state-of-the-art intrusion detection systems, and other electronic means.
 Authorized staff must pass two-factor authentication multiple times to access data center floors.
-All visitors and contractors are required to present identification, and are signed in and continually escorted by authorized staff.
+All visitors and contractors are required to present identification, and are logged in and continually escorted by authorized staff.